Automatic analysis window

 1. To which symbol(s) analysis should be applied.

-You can select here all symbols, only currently selected symbol (selected in Select Window) or custom filter setting
+You can select here all symbols, only currently selected symbol (selected in Select window) or custom filter settings.

 2. Time range of analysis

-analysis can be applied to all available quotations or only to the defined number of most recent quotations (or days) or to a date range (from/to)
+Analysis can be applied to all available quotations or only to a defined number of most recent quotations (or days) or to a date range (From/To)

 In the lower part of the analysis window you can see 4 buttons: